 Collating is often enabled by default, however, can be adjusted through the print window that appears before printing.
-For example, in Microsoft Word a user would enable or disable collate by performing the below steps.
+For example, in Microsoft Word a user would enable or disable collate by performing the steps below.

-- Open Microsoft Word and the document you wish to print.
+- Open Microsoft Word and the document you want to print.

 - Click the print icon or click File and then Print.